 Chambers offers a single twelve month pupillage of two six month stages (reviewable after the first six months).
 A scientific qualification to degree level would be an advantage but is not essential.

 Chambers’ pupillage is funded.
-Chambers is currently advertising a 12 month pupillage commencing September 2018.
-The award is £55,000 for the year, divided into a grant of £30,000 for the first 6 months and an income guarantee of £25,000 for the second 6 months.
+The award is currently £55,000 for the year, divided into a grant of £30,000 for the first 6 months and an income guarantee of £25,000 for the second 6 months.